Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 A dwelling may be eligible to receive a council tax discount of 50% if:

 You may be entitled to a reduction in your council tax bill if you, or someone living with you, are on a low income.
 Unlike the discounts and exemptions, Council Tax Support is means tested (we check if your income and capital are below specified limits).
-See Council Tax Support for more information and to find out how to apply.
+See Council Tax Support for more information and how to apply.

 Failure to pay your council tax or regularly missing instalments will lead to recovery action being taken against you.
 For details of the recovery process and what options are available to the council if you fail to pay or fail to respond to communications, please see our Recovery Action page.